stackforge/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 * Networking service.
 * Storage backend for Cinder.
 * Storage backend for Glance.
-* Installation of Savanna premium project (Hadoop for OpenStack).
+* Installation of Sahara premium project (Hadoop for OpenStack).
 * Installation of Murano premium project (Application Catalog for OpenStack).

 You can review and change your decisions about the hypervisor, network, storage